 Preventing burnout means giving yourself and your staff the opportunity to perform at your best.
-In turn, you and your staff will have the energy and enthusiasm to create a welcoming environment for your patients.
-By building a positive dental office culture, you can prevent burnout and keep your practice running effectively.
-It is possible to create a work environment that lets you actually look forward to work!
+In turn, you and your team will have the energy and enthusiasm to create a welcoming environment for your patients.
+Building a positive dental office culture can prevent burnout and keep your practice running effectively.
+Create a work environment that lets you look forward to work!

-A positive dental office culture means less burnout.
-It means better relationships between staff members, and a practice feeling energized and fulfilled that can better serve patients.
+A positive dental office culture leads to better relationships between staff members and a practice feeling energized and fulfilled that can better serve patients.
 A positive culture in your practice means less friction between all those moving parts, which means better production and lower turnover.
-In the end, reaching your practice’s highest potential begins with building its culture.
+Ultimately, reaching your practice’s highest potential begins with building its culture.

 Building Your Dental Office Culture

-It’s clear that a great culture is key to achieving an enjoyable, profitable work environment.
+A great culture is critical to achieving an enjoyable, profitable work environment.
 But how does great culture happen in a dental practice?
 It certainly doesn’t happen by accident!

 Set a Clear Intention

 Once you’ve homed in on your priorities, write them down.
-This could be something you choose to share with your team, or even with your patients so they have a sense of your values as a practitioner.
+You could share this with your team or patients, so they understand your values as a practitioner.
 Or, it may be something you choose to keep for yourself.
 Either way, check in regularly with your mission to be sure you stay on track.
 It may need a little tweaking over time as you grow and your priorities change, but it’s a great way to keep your focus on what truly matters to you.

 Practice Mindful Hiring

-As you assemble your team, try your best to bring in coworkers who you believe will share in your vision and augment your quest to achieve it.
-Surround yourself with clinicians and coordinators who share your empathy for patients, and who can interact with genuine care for others.
-It may mean hiring an applicant with a little less experience sometimes in favor of one whose personality shines.
+As you assemble your team, try to bring in coworkers you believe will share in your vision and augment your quest to achieve it.
+Surround yourself with clinicians and coordinators who share your empathy for patients and who can interact with genuine care for others.
+It may mean hiring an applicant with less experience, sometimes in favor of one whose personality shines.

 Establish Consistent Protocols That Reinforce the Culture You Believe In

-The psychology of motivation is complex, to say the least.
+The psychology of motivation is complex.
 However, most people find motivation easier to access when they feel invested in their work.
-That means giving your team members a sense of investment in your practice and in the well-being of each patient.
+That means giving your team members a sense of investment in your practice and the well-being of each patient.
 It means showing respect and faith in their ability to grow and develop those skills.

 Valuing your team’s input also means being receptive to critique.
-One of the main sources of burnout for dental staff is feeling overworked, or like they don’t have enough time to do their best.
-Dental practices always have to tread that thin line between maximizing production and burning out their team.
-If your staff is feeling spread too thin, hear them out and work together to adjust what you can.
+One of the primary sources of burnout for dental staff is feeling overworked or like they don’t have enough time to do their best.
+Dental practices must always tread that thin line between maximizing production and burning out their team.
+If your staff feels spread too thin, hear them out and work together to adjust what you can.